 In the first blog post of the series, We gave an overview of the data pipeline required to find the trending topics in Wikipedia.
-In the second blog post, we explained how to get the raw data and how to process it to create a filtered page-count table and a page look-up table.
+In the second blog post, we explained how to get the raw data and how to process it to create a filtered page-count table and a page lookup table.
 In this blog, we will talk about the analysis performed on these tables to compute daily and monthly trends.
-Finally we will discussed on steps involved to export the result to the Rails web app.
+Finally, we will discuss on steps involved to export the result to the Rails web app.

 Normalized Page Count

-Once we have the page look up-table, we move to the next step where we normalize the filtered pagecounts table.
-Filtered pagecounts contains total page views per hour per day for each page-title while the look-up table has the mapping between the synonyms of a page-title and the actual page served.
-We do a left join of both table on page title to resolve the synonyms.
+Once we have the page look-up table, we move to the next step where we normalize the filtered page counts table.
+Filtered page counts contain total page views per hour per day for each page title while the look-up table has the mapping between the synonyms of a page title and the actual page served.
+We do a left join of both tables on a page title to resolve the synonyms.

-Lets run following hive command in Qubole composer
+Let’s run the following hive command in Qubole composer

 set hive.exec.dynamic.partition=true; set hive.exec.dynamic.partition.mode=nonstrict;